eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

     * Achieved when the **Ceremonial Use Protocols** and the **Sacred Reciprocity License** framework have been co-designed with and approved by the **Earth Council** and **Cultural & Ancestral Wisdom Council**.
     * **Success Metrics:** Approval by at least 80% of **Earth Council** and **Cultural & Ancestral Wisdom Council** members and engagement of at least 10 distinct Indigenous communities and 5 non-Indigenous sacred traditions in protocol design.
 * **Milestone 3: Pilot Program Launch (Target: Q3 2027).**
-    * Achieved when the first three **BAZ-level Sanctuary Councils** are established and the first GGF-certified therapeutic pilot program begins in identified pilot regions (e.g., North America, South America, Oceania).
+    * Achieved when the first three **BAZ-level Cognitive Sovereignty Councils** are established and the first GGF-certified therapeutic pilot program begins in identified pilot regions (e.g., North America, South America, Oceania).
     * **Success Metrics:** Certification of at least 50 practitioners, including at least 10 neurodivergent-led practitioners, and establishment of at least one pilot program per region.
 * **Milestone 4: Full Ecosystem Integration (Target: Q4 2028).**
     * Achieved when the first case related to the Accord is successfully adjudicated by the **Digital Justice Tribunal** and the first reciprocity payments are distributed via the **Love Ledger**.